-EGNOS increases the accuracy of existing satellite positioning signals while providing a crucial ‘integrity message', informing users in the event of signal problems.
-It also transmits an extremely accurate universal time signal.
+As a result, EGNOS improves the accuracy and reliability of GNSS positioning information, while also providing a crucial integrity message regarding the continuity and availability of a signal.
+In addition, EGNOS also transmits an extremely accurate universal time signal.